ML-Enabled Abuse

 Research Areas

-How people abuse ML systems, and how people perceive and respond to AI-generated media, deepfakes, and other emerging forms of sociotechnical harm.
+How people abuse ML systems, and how people perceive and respond to abusive AI-generated media.

-AI Sexual Content • Bias in AI Media Moderation • Provenance Indicators
+AI Sexual Content • AI Provenance Signals • Bias in AI Media Moderation • Perceptions of AI Media

-How ML can be integrated into security-sensitive environments, including education, analyst tooling, and practical support systems for defenders.
+How ML can be integrated into security-sensitive environments.

 Recent News